enzdor/olives/README.md

 ## TODO

 - consider switching to uuid instead of a ordered number id so that it is easier to obtain the newest post/comment/user because the id would be first generated in the server, passed to the sqlc query, and the new item created can be called back by their uuid instead of having to get the newest item by the greatest id number
-- find a way to ignore time in tests so that they pass
 - create middleware for endpoints that should only be accessed by admins
 - use sessions. create methods:
 	- new session